Autonomous feedback stabilization of a cavity-coupled spin oscillator

 We probe the dynamics of our feedback system in two experiments.
-First, we characterize the system's closed-loop transfer function by pumping the cavity with a time-varying tone $\DeltaSlow(t) = \DeltaSlowAmp \sin \omegaMod t$ and measuring the response $\delta E(t)$ (\fig{ac-response}a).
-At each modulation frequency, the closed-loop gain is calculated as the ratio between the response and the perturbation:
+First, we characterize the system's closed-loop transfer function by pumping the cavity with a time-varying tone $\DeltaSlow(t) = \DeltaSlowAmp \sin \omegaMod t$ and measuring the response $\delta E(t)$.
+We predict the shift to the cavity resonance due to the spin response to be $\DeltaExp(t) = -\gs \cos \thetaB \delta E(t) / \hbar \omegaS$; this can be compared to the setpoint detuning $\DeltaSlow(t)$ (\fig{ac-response}a).
+At each modulation frequency $\omegaMod$, the closed-loop gain $\gain$ is calculated as the ratio between the response and the perturbation (\fig{ac-response}b, black circles):